e-clawson/my-app-frontend/README.md

 This project was designed to fufill the requirements of Flatiron School's part-time software engineering course phase 3 project, and is still in development.

+To view a walkthrough of the project, please follow this link: https://www.youtube.com/watch?v=Q1Iqx6t7N_8

 ## Installation

 To install Gems required to run this app, run bundle install